Cubeir/Vanilla-RTX-App/README.md

 Now ray tracing is enabled properly, you have the latest version of [Vanilla RTX](https://github.com/Cubeir/Vanilla-RTX), which is kept up-to-date for the recent version of Minecraft, with [bug fixes](https://minecraftrtx.net/enhancements) for as many issues as possible.
 This was a bare-bones guide for users who don't want any technical details and just want to get RTX working quickly.
 Below you'll find the full documentation of functionalities included in the app if you wish to take things further.

-## Documentation
+# Documentation

 This is your detailed guidebook on what each feature within the app does.

-### How the App Is Organized

-The app's features generally split into two groups, based on what they touch:
+Features you interact with generally split into two groups, based on what they touch:

 - **Game Modification Tools** — work directly with your Minecraft installation: BetterRTX, RTX LUT manager and DLSS swapper.
 - **Resource Pack & User Data Tools** — work with the resource packs living in your Minecraft user data folder: installing and updating Vanilla RTX, tuning packs, RTX Reactor (soon), and launching the game itself with ray tracing enabled.

 Both your game installations and your user data locations for Minecraft and Minecraft Preview (if installed) are detected automatically by the app — you will never need to think about this if using official Minecraft installations; However, if detection ever fails for you, see [Troubleshooting](#troubleshooting) for how to point the app in the right direction manually.

-## User Data & Resource Pack Tools
+## Resource Pack & User Data Tools
 - `Launch Minecraft RTX`
   Launches Minecraft with ray tracing pre-enabled, additionally disables VSync for fixing performance issues and enables in-game graphics mode switching, this circumvents issues that make enabling ray tracing difficult, such as:
   [MCPE-191513](https://bugs.mojang.com/browse/MCPE/issues/MCPE-191513): Ray tracing can no longer be enabled while in the main menu.